-OKR and KPI are sometimes seen as alternative concepts, from which companies need to choose one.
+OKR vs KPI - sometimes they are seen as alternative concepts, from which companies need to choose one.
 In fact, both provide different perspectives on a company’s performance and success.
 Therefore, connecting their individual metrics creates a holistic picture of a company’s performance and allows for effective improvement.
 That’s why you should not choose between KPIs and OKRs, but find a way to integrate them and leverage both.
-But first, it is important to understand the difference between OKR and KPI.
+But first, it is important to understand the difference between OKR vs KPI.

 The term OKR is made up of the two words "Objectives" and "Key Results" and refers to a method for defining and managing objectives.
 For a given period of time, usually a quarter, several goals (Objectives) are defined.
 These objectives are subdivided into 2-5 smaller key results.

 While the overall objectives should be defined in a qualitative and challenging way, the associated Key Results have to be measurable above all.
 OKRs can be defined at all levels of the organization: for the whole company, a department or the individual employee.
 For example, a survey of 50 customers at the end of the month could be an appropriate key result for closer customer loyalty to the product as an objective.